hoangthangta/Wikidata2Text/README.md

 - Relationships between sentence predicates against Wikidata properties and qualifiers

 **Entity linking methods**
+We use several entity linking methods: AIDA, Babel (optional), OpenTapioca, TagMe, WAT, Wikifer, and our baseline method mapping terms directly to Wikipedia and Wikidata.
+The code can be found in the folder `/entity_link`.

 # Contact
-You can contact me by email: tahoangthang@gmail.com
+You can contact me by email:
+- tahoangthang@gmail.com
+- thangth@dlu.edu.vn